ynonp/microservices-scenarios/01-reminders/graphql/readme.md

 Every time a meeting is about to start, A Reminders micro service should send a reminder to each participant reminding them to come to the meeting.

-In the directory `mainapp-rest-api` you'll find the code to the main app (in Rails).
+In the directory `mainap` you'll find the code to the main app (in Rails).
-And in the directory `reminders-rest-api` you'll find the code for the reminders service.
+And in the directory `reminders` you'll find the code for the reminders service.

 You can run both applications and their databases using the provider docker config by running: